IBM/prompt-declaration-language/README.md

 ### Variable Definition and Value

-In the following example, we store the result of the LLM call in a variable `NAME` using the `assign` field.
+In the following example, we store the result of the LLM call in a variable `NAME` using the `def` field.
 Then value of variable is recalled using a `get` block:

 ```
 description: Hello world with variable use